Sidk97/Github_Tutorials/README.md

 ```
 git remote add origin https://github.com/Sidk97/Github_Tutorials.git
 ```
-This links the local repository to the Github repository where the files need to be pushed to._origin_ is the variable/name assigned to the repository.
+This links the local repository to the Github repository where the files need to be pushed to _origin_ is the variable/name assigned to the repository.

 ```